 Australia, New Zealand

-Products may not claim to cure, treat, or prevent disease unless they are registered as medicines with the appropriate organization in the market where they are promoted.
+Products may not claim to cure, treat, or prevent disease unless they are registered as medicines with the appropriate organisation in the market where they are promoted.

 - All supplements, cosmetics, vitamins, homeopathic, and other health care products must be registered with the Federal Sanitation Agency (ANVISA).
 Approved advertisers must be in possession of all the required registrations and comply with all ANVISA and other applicable requirements.